Site Contents

 Leonard Lee, the founder of Lee Valley Tools, has a talent with regards to promoting the tools his company sells.
 In their catalogue under the "Sliver Gripper" tweezers he wrote: "Some tools are hard to describe because they are so good that an accurate description sounds like a carnival snake-oil pitch".

-Now, after a season of extensive tests, we believe that if Mr. Lee would have come across the Magna Grecia hoe and actually tried it out, he would place it on his list of tools fully deserving the "snake-oil pitch".
+Now, after several seasons of extensive use, we believe that if Mr. Lee would have come across the Magna Grecia hoe and actually tried it out, he would place it on his list of tools fully deserving the "snake-oil pitch".
 Of course, apart from design itself, a man of his caliber as "tool expert" would evaluate the material and temper-related properties of this uncommon groundbreaker.

 You see, the quality line of the Falci's hoes is made of special tool steel with extra silica content to provide high abrasion resistance, and then hardened to 52-53 RC.
 This can't be said of many hoes on the Western market today, if it ever could...
-(Read more - Note 1)
+(Note 1)

 In Canada it can be obtained also from ScytheWorks.

-It is a sort of cooperative venture between us and the price per hoe (or handle) at each of these sources is the same.
+The price per hoe (or handle) at each of these sources is the same.
 The shipping costs vary, of course, sometimes considerably...
 Still, it makes "ecological sense" to order from the geographically closest source.
 There will be exceptions, as in cases where a US resident orders a scythe from us and the hoe can take a "free ride", so to speak.
-Conversely, if a Canadian is already getting other tools from Earth Tools it would be more economical to include this hoe as well.
+Conversely, if a Canadian is already getting other tools from Earth Tools it would be more economical to order this hoe from them.

 "One of the most useful articles in the hunter's, trapper's, camper's or prospector's outfit is the sheath knife, and...
 I am inclined to think those who have no use for a sheath knife have never been fortunate enough to own a really good one..."